taichi-dev/taichi/docs/dev_install.rst

     mkdir build
     cd build
     cmake ..
-    # if you are building with CUDA, say, 10.0, then please use "cmake .. -DCUDA_VERSION=10.0 -DTLANG_WITH_CUDA:BOOL=True"
+    # if you are building with CUDA, say, 10.0, then please use "cmake .. -DCUDA_VERSION=10.0 -DTI_WITH_CUDA:BOOL=True"
     make -j 8

 - Add the following to your ``~/.bashrc`` (or ``~/.zshrc`` if you use ``zsh``)